alpaBuddhabhatti/PASSSUMMIT2022/readme.md

-For this Demo session, First you need to create Main Azure Resources such as:
+For Demos, First you need to create Main Azure Resources such as:
                                                                 1. Azure Data Factory
                                                                 2. Azure Functions
                                                                 3. Azure Logic Apps